An Introduction to Micronutrients

 Helps maintaining the acid-base equilibrium and is key for nerve impulse transmission as well as muscle contraction.
 The equilibrium acid basic is maintained in the kidneys, which excrete hydrogen ions (H+) in exchange for sodium ion (Na+).
 [10]

 Nevertheless, excessive amounts of sodium make it hard for the kidneys to keep up with the large amounts of sodium consumed.
 This results in the body holding onto extra water to dilute, leading to increased blood volume, creating a higher pressure on blood vessels.
-[26] Something we take very much into consideration by ensuring our products don’t provide you more salt than the necessary.
+[25] Something we take very much into consideration by ensuring our products don’t provide you more salt than necessary.
 In this case, less is more.

-Calcium (added as Calcium Carbonate)
+Calcium (added as calcium carbonate)

 calcium